TheFinestArtist/TheFinestArtist/Blog/Android/Android App Architecture/MVP Pattern.md

 Simply by calling methods to update views such as <code id="inline">setText()</code> or <code id="inline">setBackgroundColor()</code>.

 ### Model -&gt; Presenter
 Usually model is updated by calling network service Apis.
-Whenever data has been retrieved from server, you can notify model has been changed to Presenter by callbacks such as <code id="inline">OnDataRecieved()</code>.
+Whenever data has been retrieved from server, you can notify model has been changed to Presenter by callbacks such as <code id="inline">updateEmail(String email)</code>.

 ### Presenter -&gt; Model
 This part is redundant with <code id="inline">Controller -&gt; Model</code> in MVC Pattern.
 Presenter handles users user actions is related to updating model, controller also takes care of it.
-It will update the data by calling setters such as <code id="inline">user.setEmail("contact@thefinestartist.com")</code>.
+It will update the data by calling setters such as <code id="inline">user.setEmail("leonardo@thefinestartist.com")</code>.

 ## MVP in Android